rubyworks/microtest/README.md

 end
 ```

-For drop in compatability with Test::Unit, load `microtest/testunit`.
+For drop in compatibility with Test::Unit, load `microtest/testunit`.

 ```ruby
 require 'microtest/testunit'